Reassessing feature-based Android malware detection in a contemporary context: Reimplementation and extension of static modelling approaches

 A common approach within deep learning is to convert numerical data into pseudoimages and use these to train a convolutional neural network (CNN).
-An example of this approach within the Android malware detection literature can be found in Xiao and Yang \cite{Xiao2019a}, who converted disassembled opcode files into RGB images.
+An example of this approach within the Android malware detection literature can be found in \textbf{Xiao and Yang \cite{Xiao2019a}}, who converted disassembled opcode files into RGB images.
 To determine whether this has any advantage over n-opcode encodings, we reimplemented the same approach and wrote an algorithm that converts opcode sequence files into RGB images.
-We then used these to train a CNN model, using the same CNN topology as Xiao and Yang, depicted in Fig. \ref{fig:CNNOP}.
+We then used these to train a CNN model, using the same CNN topology as Xiao and Yang, which comprises standard convolutional, pooling and fully-connected layers.
 Xiao and Yang trained and evaluated their model using a dataset of 4,406 benign and 6,134 malicious applications.
+Table \ref{tab:CNNOP} compares their results against those of our reimplementation, which reported slightly lower metric scores.
+This deviation may be due to the restricted focus of the original study, which only considered three malware families due to data sparsity.

-Table \ref{tab:CNNOP} compares evaluation metrics, and shows that there is generally no benefit to using this more complex modelling approach over the simpler models reported in Table \ref{tab:evalnop}.
-This is supported by a statistical analysis, with Kruskal-Wallis (H = 56.44, p $<$ 0.05) and Dunn's test showing Xiao and Yang's approach to be significantly worse on our dataset than the best models in Table \ref{tab:evalnop}.
+Compared to Table \ref{tab:evalnop}, the results of our reimplementation are lower across the board than when using Kang et al's n-opcode representation.
+This shows that there is generally no benefit to using this more complex modelling approach over simpler models.
+Rather, it appears that either the direct sequential encoding of opcodes, the mapping to a pseudoimage, or the particular nature of the CNN model, makes the underlying discriminative pattern more difficult to detect.
+This observation is supported by a statistical analysis, with Kruskal-Wallis (H = 56.44, p $<$ 0.05) and Dunn's test showing Xiao and Yang's approach to be significantly worse on our dataset than the best models in Table \ref{tab:evalnop}.